 Clinical Allergy.
 1978 Jan;8(1): 65-8.

 In an Israeli hospital, Neuman et al tested the effect of 50 mg of tartrazine (Yellow 5) on 97 patients with a variety of allergic disorders and 25 with non-allergic rhinitis.
 First, all patients were put on a one-week diet without food additives, and their allergy medication was removed 24 hours before testing.
 The patients were then given either the dye or sugar in identical capsules.
-Their symptoms were monitored, and they were also evaluated before and after by blood tests, X-rays, pulminary function tests, etc.
+Their symptoms were monitored, and they were also evaluated before and after by blood tests, X-rays, pulmonary function tests, etc.

 The researchers found that about a third of the allergic patients were clinically affected by the dye, and 26% had positive reactions within 15 minutes.
-Their various symptoms included weakness, blurred vision, heat-wave (hot flash?), runny nose, weakness, palpitations, a “feeling of suffocation,” itching, and/or hives.
+Their various symptoms included weakness, blurred vision, heat-wave (hot flash?), runny nose, palpitations, a “feeling of suffocation,” itching, and/or hives.

 QUOTE: “It is interesting that the highest incidence of positive responses to tartrazine is found in subjects without the classic personal or familiar atopic background.”